How to safely carry (and access) cash in other countries

 Alerting the authorities

-If your cash or valuables are stolen, alert the police and file a report.
-Although you may not get your possessions back, it’s still worth telling the police on the off chance they can recover what you lost and warn other tourists.
+If your cash or valuables are stolen, alert the local police and file a report.
+Although you may not get your possessions back, it’s still worth telling the police in the off chance they can recover what you lost and warn other tourists.

 Learn more about emergency money transfers overseas.

 You must be logged in to post a comment.